+Depending on the scope of the proposed research, follow-on applications may be subjected to outside peerreview prior to the ISOC evaluation.
+ISOC recommendation concerning approval of follow-on applications will depend on its appraisal of (1) the project just completed, (2) the scientific quality of the new proposal, (3) the ways the proposed research could improve the understanding of the specific problem under investigation; and (4) available funds.
+ISOC will take into account performance, productivity, scientific results, and responsiveness to HEI contract obligations during the initial project period.
 HEI has two main goals in funding research.
 One is to build a coherent research program for each set of related studies addressing questions in a more comprehensive way than would be possible with independent studies.
 Another is to provide timely, high-quality information to its sponsors and regulatory agencies for technological and regulatory decisions.
 In order to accomplish these goals, HEI works in a cooperative fashion with investigators and keeps in close contact with them through such means as progress reports, workshops, and its annual conference.
-The progress reports are reviewed by the HEI Research Committee and staff.
+The progress reports for PAPA-funded investigations are reviewed by the HEI International Scientific Oversight Committee (ISOC) and staff.
 In addition, HEI requires a comprehensive final report at the end of each study, which undergoes an in-depth review by the HEI Review Committee and additional experts.